Raw, LIVING Milk

 6. Can I pickup every other week?
 Right now, the logistics is only setup to handle weekly pickups.
 We are trying to figure out a way to manage less frequent pickups, but it looks like we are going to be sticking to weekly for the foreseeable future.

 7. Cream, Yogurt, other products?
 Right now, we only offer milk in half-gallon glass jars.
 The Keim Family is researching the production of cream and yogurt.
-We anticipate to have something in place before summer 2025.
+We anticipate to have something in place by spring 2026.